 #5.
 Boosts your Net Promoter Score

-To improve your customer experience, you need to be clear about where you are in the market and how you can boost your customer experience.
-This allows you to bring more users to your business and also increases customer retention.
+To improve your customer experience, you must be clear about where you are in the market and how to boost your customer experience.
+This allows you to bring more business users and increases customer retention.

 Among all the methods that prevail in the market today, the Net Promoter Score (NPS) has proven to be the most effective way to measure customer satisfaction and loyalty.

 But how do you calculate this?
 The answer is simple.
-NPS is calculated based on answers to a simple question: “How likely is it that you recommend us?”
+NPS is calculated based on responses to a simple question: “How likely is it that you recommend us?”

 Net Promoter Score is the difference between the number of people who will and will not recommend your services/products to others.